valentinaantonov58885/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are the most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By doing this, you can focus on one task at a time and avoid feeling overwhelmed.

 Next, use task management tools, such as Trello, Asana, or Todoist, to keep track of your tasks and deadlines.
 These tools will remind you of what still needs to get done, helping you stay on track.
 Additionally, set reminders on your calendar for important meetings, deadlines, etc., so you don't forget anything.

+# 2023-11-30
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the importance of considering the end-user when designing and developing software.
+No matter how robust and well-designed a program may be, there will always be users who find ways to misuse or break it.
+As programmers, we must strive to create intuitive and user-friendly interfaces that anticipate and prevent common mistakes, while also being prepared to address unexpected issues as they arise.
+Ultimately, our goal should be to create software that is both powerful and accessible, empowering users to achieve their goals without getting in their way.